Japan

 Head of Adventure Tours

 One of the pillars of our team and the best expert on our trips.
-When travelling, she loves to take it slow and discover the true essence of places from the saddle.
+When travelling, she loves to take it slow and discover the true essence of places from the saddle of a bike.

 Janó